claire-west/svstudio-manual/docs/quickstart/entering-lyrics.md

 Pressing ++tab++ will confirm the change and advance to the next note, while ++ctrl+tab++ will move to the previous note.

+!!! note

+    When entering Japanese or Chinese lyrics, it is recommended to only include one mora or character per note.

 ### 2. Syllable Break
 Use the plus sign (`+`) to distribute a multi-syllable word across multiple notes.

 !!! note

     It is generally best practice to not include more than one syllable per note.
-When working in English, use of the syllable break character is often critical to accomplishing the desired lyrical timing.
+When working in English or Spanish, use of syllable breaks is often critical to accomplishing the desired lyrical timing.

-    When working in Japanese or Chinese there will generally only be one character per note, so syllable breaks are typically not necessary.
+    When working in Japanese or Chinese there will typically only be one mora/syllable per note, rendering the need for explicit syllable breaks unnecessary.

 ### 3. Legato
 Use the minus sign (`-`) to continue the last sung vowel into the following note.